rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module_Networking-concepts/01_lecture-M1.md

 ### What we'll learn
 > Lecture Name : Intro to Networking
-> 1. what is network & networking
+> 1. Theory : what is network & networking
-> 2. Responsible factors in networking process
+> 2. Theory : Responsible factors in networking process
-> 3. Explanation of responsible factors in networking process
+> 3. Theory : Explanation : responsible factors in networking process
-> 4. Types of Networks in networking
+> 4. Theory : Types of Networks in networking
-> 5. What is LAN
+> 5. Theory : What is LAN
-> 6. What is MAN
+> 6. Theory : What is MAN
-> 7. What is WAN
+> 7. Theory : What is WAN
-> 8. What is IP Address
+> 8. Theory : What is IP Address

 ---